sholtomaud/phd/Literature Review/litrev.md

 The Work Breakdown Structure adopted for the AWRIS project comprised of model-driven^[In the model-driven approach concepts and their relations are captured before implementation.
 It typically uses Unified Modelling Language (UML) or similar information modelling tools [@lemon_role_2012, @inspire_inspire_2013].] and standards-driven^[Standard data & metadata exchange formats such as the Water Data Transfer Format (WDTF) & Water Markup Language (WaterML & WaterML2) and National Water Quality Data Set (NWQDS) were  developed [@power_maintaining_2011, @ryan_water_2011].] approaches.
 These aimed to achieve functional interoperability, and synchronization between distributed software packages from different manufacturers in different organisations, involving a series of data transformation steps [@power_maintaining_2011, p.3156].^[The data transformation steps identified are: validation, translation, authorisation, verification and conversion]

 Lemon et al noted that the AWRIS development experience showed that the model-driven approach alone could not solve the interoperability problem because interoperability between multiple data models required the ability to relate one information model to another [@lemon_role_2012, p.142].
 Lemon et al suggested that this may be achieved through interoperability contracts between parties, however if such contracts are only between two parties, which has been the case (originator and implementer), "no other party will be able to re-purpose the same information until they also enter into a similar arrangement with the originator" [@lemon_role_2012].
 Hence significant weight has been placed on further development of interoperability contracts for the successful coherence of the system (Ibid.).

-"In the case of AWRIS 1, clearly defining business and system requirements and establishing governance arrangements commensurate with the risk profile of the project, would have better positioned the Bureau to develop and deliver a system with greater functionality within more reasonable timeframes.""

-The Water Data Transfer Format is currently used by 66 of the 232 named water organisations.

 #### Leaner, data-driven WBS required